-The main goal of this work is to calculate the most general left-handed neutrino self-energy at one-loop order in perturbation theory using the Mellin summation technique \cite{Landsman1987}.
-This calculation is performed in the real-time formalism of quantum field theory a finite temperature and density assuming that there exists an excess of leptons over antileptons in the thermal medium.
-From this calculation we obtain for the first time a general expression for a fermionic effective thermal mass which depends on the fermion mass, gauge boson mass, fermionic chemical potential and temperature.
-To ilustraste the applicability of these results, we calculate the left-handed neutrino dispersion relations at finite temperature and density in the framework of the Left-Right symmetric model (LRSM).
-Starting from these neutrino dispersion relations, for the unbroken, parity-broken and fully-broken phases we obtain the neutrino effective masses at finite temperature and density.
+The main goal of this work is to calculate the most general left-handed neutrino thermal self-energy at one-loop order in perturbation theory.
+This calculation is performed in the real-time formalism of quantum field theory at finite temperature and density considering that neutrinos are propagating in a medium.
+The medium is constituted by massive leptons, massive scalar bosons and massive gauge bosons.
+This medium is characterized by leptonic chemical potentials which are associated to the excess of leptons over antileptons in the medium.
+From this calculation, we obtain a novel general expression for the left-handed neutrino effective thermal mass which depends on lepton masses, boson masses, leptonic chemical potential and temperature.
+To illustrate the applicability of these results, we calculate the left-handed neutrino dispersion relation at finite temperature and density in the framework of the left-right symmetric model (LRSM).
+Starting from this neutrino dispersion relation, we obtain the left-handed neutrino effective masses at finite temperature and density for the unbroken, parity-broken and fully-broken phases.